 Services to organizations

 The Canada School of Public Service offers a number of services to support your organization's delivery of policies, programs and services to Canadians.
-From tailoring customized courses to designing effective strategies to manage change, we can help your organization face challenges and adapt to the complex and ever-changing environments in the federal public service.
+We can help your organization face challenges and adapt to the complex and ever-changing environments in the federal public service.

 If you are a director or manager and would like more information about our services to organizations, contact the School's Departmental Client Services team:

 If you are an individual learner contact the Client Contact Centre.

 Answers to frequently asked questions from organizations regarding the first phase of the new online Orientation to the Public Service program, which reviews public service fundamentals and includes required training for new employees.

 All employees who are responsible for evaluating employee performance must complete the School's online performance management mandatory training.